Kraai van Niekerk

-André Isak "Kraai" van Niekerk, born in 1938 in Eshowe in KwaZulu-Natal, is a former South African politician.
+André Isak "Kraai" van Niekerk (born 1938) is a South African former politician.

 He obtained a Ph.D. in Agriculture at the University of Stellenbosch, and then worked in several research positions before settling down in Rugseer near Kenhardt as a sheep farmer.

 Van Niekerk embarked on a political career for the National Party when he was elected MP for Prieska in 1981.
 He became Deputy Minister of Agriculture in the cabinet of P.W.
 Botha in 1986.
 F. W. de Klerk appointed him Minister of Agriculture in 1990.

 He and Dr. Dawie de Villiers were the only ministers of the last apartheid government to keep their posts in the Government of National Unity under President Nelson Mandela (until the end of the GNU in 1996).